fsharp/fslang-design/RFCs/FS-1009-mutually-referential-types-and-modules-single-scope.md

 [summary]: #summary

 Allow a collection of both types and modules within a single scope in a single file to be mutually referential.
-The exact mechanism used to declare the scope of mutual reference is TBD, but one possibility is to use a ``rec`` declaration on a namespace and/or module as follows:
+The exact mechanism used to declare the scope of mutual reference is TBD, but the current proposal is to use a ``rec`` declaration on a namespace and/or module as follows:

 ```fsharp
 namespace rec MyFramework